 Clean Development Mechanism (CDM) methodologies for renewable energy

 For renewable energy projects, determining the above can get quite complicated.
-This is because power grids are often centralised.
-This makes it unclear whether or not a project will displace fossil fuel energy.
+This is because power grids are often centralised, making it unclear whether and how much project will displace fossil fuel energy.

 In addition, projects that needed the carbon credit funding five years ago, may not need it if it were built today.
-Many solar projects, for example, no longer need carbon credit funding.
+Many solar projects, for example, no longer need – and therefore no longer qualify for – carbon credit funding.
 In most places, solar is now cheaper than conventional electricity generation.

-Credible carbon offsetting certifiers generally refer to methodologies reviewed by the UNFCCC.
+Credible carbon offsetting certifiers generally refer to methodologies submitted to the UNFCCC.
 There are several for renewable energy projects alone, to cover how to meet the two big rules for the different power supply scenarios.

 An important part of the Paris Agreement is recognition that countries must have the freedom to choose the combination of methods for how they meet their climate ambitions, because each nation has vastly differing circumstances.
 A solution that doesn’t make sense to one country – however large and influential – may be perfect for another.
 Is your country pursuing renewable energy, and what kinds?
 Comment below!